erizov/Professor/semester_16/lecture_113_data_lakes_advanced/data_discovery/README.md

 ### Application

-5. CaDatasetu implement Data Discovery from memory without looking at the code?
+5. CaDataseContentmplement Data Discovery from memory without looking at the code?
 6. What real-world problem could you solve using Data Discovery?

 ### Debugging

-7. What are the most common mistakesInformationn implementing Data Discovery?
+7. What are the most common mistakesInformatioDatasetmplementing Data Discovery?
 8. How would you test your Data Discovery deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

-## Algorithm VisualizaContent
+## Approach VisualizaContent

-*Visual diagram for Data Discovery would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Informational diagram for Data Discovery would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises